-Low-maintenance garden border
+Low-maintenance hydrangea border

 Do you want a low-maintenance border for part shade that looks good all year?
 Plant the four species of hydrangeas you see here along with a few favorite perennials.
 You’ll need a space about 25 feet long and 15 feet deep to grow this border.